CompTIA Certification Guide

 CompTIA A+

 For a good reason, the CompTIA A+ certification has been dubbed an "entry-level rite of passage for IT specialists."
 This credential is for people who want to work as a help desk, support, service center, or networking technician.
 It includes computer and laptop hardware, software installation, and computer and mobile operating system settings.
-A+ also assesses a candidate's knowledge of basic networking, troubleshooting, and security skills, which can be used to prepare for CompTIA networking or security certifications and other organizations' certifications.
+A+ also assesses a candidate's knowledge of basic networking, troubleshooting, and security skills, which can be used to prepare for CompTIA networking or security certifications and other organisations' certifications.

 CompTIA announced new "Core" examinations for the CompTIA A+ certification.
 These new exams place a greater emphasis on operating procedure competencies and security baseline subjects.
 The Core 1 (exam 220-1001) and Core 2 (exam 220-1002) tests must be passed by candidates.
-Virtualization, cloud computing, mobile devices, hardware, networking technology, and troubleshooting are all covered in the Core 1 test.
+Virtualisation, cloud computing, mobile devices, hardware, networking technology, and troubleshooting are all covered in the Core 1 test.
 The Core 2 tests include operating system installation and configuration, software troubleshooting, operational procedures, and security.

 CompTIA Network+